TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ON ORDERS OVER $75 Search Catalog Search Promotions Shop Girls Shop Guys Promotions Refer a Friend   X Thanks For Sharing!
-Here is your 15% off coupon code: SHARE15

-You’ll receive your $15 reward, via email, when your friend makes their FIRST purchase on aeropostale.com

-*   Polos Starting at $9.00 Shop Girls Shop Guys
-*   Accessories Starting at $6.00 Shop Girls Shop Guys
-*   Fashion Tops Starting at $19.80 Shop Girls
-*   Tees Starting at $10.00 Shop Girls Shop Guys
-*   Polos Starting at $9.00 Shop Girls Shop Guys
-*   Accessories Starting at $6.00 Shop Girls Shop Guys
-*   Fashion Tops Starting at $19.80 Shop Girls
-*   Tees Starting at $10.00 Shop Girls Shop Guys

-*   1
-*   2
-*   3
-*   4

-Promotions Shop Sabrina's Picks Shop Girls New Arrivals Shop Guys New Arrivals Promotions Find My Store Shop GirlsShop GuysShop LLD <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
+ON ORDERS OVER $75 Search Catalog Search Promotions Shop Girls Shop Guys Promotions Refer a Friend Promotions Shop Girls Shop Guys Promotions Shop Sabrina's Picks Shop Girls New Arrivals Shop Guys New Arrivals Promotions Find My Store Shop GirlsShop GuysShop LLD <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
 SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS Enter Your Email Sign Up SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions FOLLOW US Customer Care

 *   Order Status